 - 1. PDF file format. - 2.
 Font Size: 12 point unreduced (Arial or Times New Roman). - 3.
 Page Size: 8.5 by 11 inches. - 4.
 Page Margin Size: One inch. - 5.
 Project Abstract should be single spaced and shall not exceed 1 page. - 6.
 Project Narrative: - a.
 The Project Narrative should be double spaced. - b.
-The Project Narrative shall not exceed a maximum of 6 pages (if the narrative exceeds the page limit, only the first pages which are within the page limit will be reviewed). - 7.
-Budget: - a.
+The Project Narrative shall not exceed a maximum of 15 pages (if the narrative exceeds the page limit, only the first pages which are within the page limit will be reviewed). - c.
+The Project Narrative consists of the following components as detailed on pages 8-11: - 1.
+Needs Assessment a.
+The Organizational Narrative should be double spaced.

+- 2. Significance

+- 3. Quality of Project Design and Methodology

+- 4. Work Plan

+- 5. Quality of Management Plan

+- 6. Quality of Project Evaluation

+- 7. Quality of Project Schedule

+7. Organizational Narrative:

+b.
+The Organizational Narrative shall not exceed a maximum of 2 pages (if the narrative exceeds the page limit, only the first pages which are within the page limit will be reviewed).

+8. Budget Worksheet and Budget Justification:

+- a.
 The Budget must be completed on Appendix E. - b.
-The budget justification is limited to a maximum of 4 pages (if the budget narrative exceeds the page limit, only the first pages which are within the page limit will be reviewed).
-The spacing should be double spaced. - 8.
-Number and Label all pages; not to exceed the maximum number of pages where applicable. - 9.
-Headers should identify each section and Footers should include: the name of the organization and page numbers. - 10.
+The budget justification is limited to a maximum of 6 pages (if the budget narrative exceeds the page limit, only the first pages which are within the page limit will be reviewed).
+The spacing should be double spaced. - 9.
+Number and Label all pages; not to exceed the maximum number of pages where applicable. - 10.
+Headers should identify each section and Footers should include: the name of the organization and page numbers. - 11.
 All required forms and consent MUST be on the flash/thumb drive in the order and format set forth in this solicitation.